 4. Old & Outgrown Content

 Everyone changes and so does your business.
 Many times, businesses change key products, services, or values but never update it on their website.
 This often results in a misleading experience for potential customers.
 Make sure that your website accurately reflects your company by having updated content, graphics, and other visual aids so that when a first-time customer visits your site they know who they are working with from the start.
-Old and outgrown content may be a primary reason your website is not performing as well as you would like it to.
+Old and outgrown content may be a primary reason your website is not performing as well as you would like it too.

 5. Not the traffic, leads, and Conversions You Expect

 Your website should be consistently converting visitors on a regular basis.
 If not, then it could be time for an updated website.
 With your site being the face of your company, it should leave a long-lasting impression on your visitors.
-If you find that your website is having high traffic and but also high lead drop-offs then your visitors are not clearly finding what they need.
-Make sure your site is converting visitors properly by following some of the other tips above.
-Above all else, take a moment occasionally to step into your customer’s shoes and review your online presence.
-More times than not you will discover unnecessary hurdles that prevent them from completing the action you would like them to.
+If you find that your website is having high traffic and but also high lead drop-offs, then your visitors are not clearly finding what they need.
+Make sure your site is converting visitors properly by following some of the tips above.
+Above all else, take a moment and occasionally step into your customer’s shoes and review your online presence.
+More times than not you will discover unnecessary hurdles that prevent them from completing the action you would like them to do.
 Have any questions or realize you may need a website upgrade after reading this post?
 Let’s work together, we’d love to help!